GerHobbelt/postal.js/README.md

 It's also possible to extend the monitoring of messages passing through Postal by adding a "wire tap".
 A wire tap is a callback that will get invoked for any published message (even if no actual subscriptions would bind to the message's topic).
 Wire taps should _not_ be used in lieu of an actual subscription - but instead should be used for diagnostics, logging, forwarding (to a websocket publisher or a local storage wrapper, for example) or other concerns that fall along those lines.
 This repository used to include a console logging wiretap called postal.diagnostics.js - you can now find it [here in it's own repo](https://github.com/postaljs/postal.diagnostics).
 This diagnostics wiretap can be configured with filters to limit the firehose of message data to specific channels/topics and more.

+## Build, Tests & Examples

+postal.js uses [anvil.js](http://github.com/anviljs/anvil.js/) to build.

+* Install node.js (and consider using [nvm](https://github.com/creationix/nvm) to manage your node versions)
+* Run `npm install -g anvil.js` to install anvil.js
+* Navigate to the root of this repository and run `anvil`.
+Optionally run `anvil --ci --host --browser`.
+This will open your browser to the root index.html of the repository, and run anvil in continuous integration mode (changes to source and tests will causes tests to be refreshed automatically, etc).
+* Build output will be placed in the lib folder.

+To run tests or examples:

+* For tests, navigate to `http://localhost:3080/spec`
+* For the "standard" example, navigate to `http://localhost:3080/standard`
+* For the "AMD" example, navigate to `http://localhost:3080/amd`

 ## Can I contribute?

 Please - by all means!
 While I hope the API is relatively stable, I'm open to pull requests.
 (Hint - if you want a feature implemented, a pull request gives it a much higher probability of being included than simply asking me.)
 As I said, pull requests are most certainly welcome - but please include tests for your additions.
 Otherwise, it will disappear into the ether.

 ## Roadmap for the Future